Digital Process + Collaborators

 From the Cleveland Museum of Art

-Digital Innovation and Technology Services: Jane Alexander (Chief Digital Information Officer), Anna Faxon (Digital Project Manager), Haley Kedziora (Digital Project Manager), Jeff Judge (Director of Media Services and AV Integration), Ethan Holda (Director of Technology), Allison Kennedy (Director of Support Services), Noah Anderson (Interactive and User Support Technician), Anurag Saxena (Lead Developer), Maddie Armitage (Initial Project Manager), Michael Dreiling (Initial Developer), Caitie Robins (User Support Technician), Jeremy Fischer (User Support Technician), Erahlea Haidet (Media Services and AV Technician), and Andrea Bour (Collection Information Data Analyst).
+Digital Innovation and Technology Services: Jane Alexander (Chief Digital Information Officer), Anna Faxon (Digital Project Manager), Haley Kedziora (Digital Project Manager), Jeff Judge (Director of Media Services and AV Integration), Ethan Holda (Director of Technology), Allison Kennedy (Director of Support Services), Noah Anderson (Interactive and User Support Technician), Anurag Saxena (Lead Developer), Tom Hood (Director of Technology Operations), Maddie Armitage (Initial Project Manager), Michael Dreiling (Initial Developer), Caitie Robins (User Support Technician), Jeremy Fischer (User Support Technician), Erahlea Haidet (Media Services and AV Technician), and Andrea Bour (Collection Information Data Analyst).

 Curatorial, Conservation, and Collections Management: Sonya Rhie Mace (George P. Bickford Curator of Indian and Southeast Asian Art), Heather Lemonedes Brown (Virginia N. and Randall J. Barbato Deputy Director and Chief Curator), Beth Edelstein (Objects Conservator), Colleen Snyder (Associate Conservator of Objects), Amaris Sturm (Former Andrew W. Mellon Fellow in Conservation), Sarah Scaturro (Eric and Jane Nord Chief Conservator), Elizabeth Saluk (Registrar for Exhibitions and Rights and Reproductions), and Mary Suzor (Former Director of Collections Management)